kevinconway/Event.js/doc/README.rst

 *Aliases: bind*

 The `on` function is used to register callbacks to object events.
-The argument it accepts are:
+The arguments it accepts are:

 -   event